malshikaPeiris/malshika-Peiris-Bio-Overview/README.md

 <h1 align="center">Hi My name is  Malshika Peiris I am also interested in Cloud Computing Platform </h1>
+<h3 align="center"> Hello Malshika Peiris, it's great to hear that you're interested in cloud computing platforms!
+Cloud computing is a technology that has transformed the way organizations and individuals use and manage their IT resources.
+A cloud computing platform provides a range of services and resources over the internet, allowing users to access and use computing power, storage, and various other services without the need to own or manage physical infrastructure.</h3>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=malshikapeiris&label=Profile%20views&color=0e75b6&style=flat" alt="malshikapeiris" /> </p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=malshikapeiris" alt="malshikapeiris" /></a> </p>